Myopia (Nearsightedness) – Symptoms, Causes, And Treatment + Diet Tips

 A few simple ingredients from your kitchen can help you see far into the horizon.

 Staring at your mobile and laptop screens for hours on end can cause more damage to your eyes than you know.
 Myopia, commonly known as nearsightedness, affects 1.6 billion individuals globally.
+It is a visual impairment condition where distant objects appear blurry while close objects can be seen clearly.
 A study indicates that around 5 billion people globally, which is 49.8% of the world’s population will be affected by myopia by the year 2050.
 As shocking as that sounds, the good news is that there are a few home remedies for myopia you can try to treat the condition effectively.
+There are other holistic and alternative treatments like homeopathy, Ayurveda, chiropractic and other massages with essential oils, acupuncture, and traditional Chinese medicine like reflexology.
+You can also opt for certain relaxation exercises like meditation and yoga to help keep you healthy and keep up good blood circulation throughout your body.
 Next time your little one is engrossed in their mobile phone, take it away without hesitation and limit their screen time.
-In this article, we explore the symptoms, causes, foods one can eat, and the natural ingredients one can use to treat myopia.
+Certain lifestyle changes and keeping a track of your nutrition will keep your eyesight healthy.
+In this article, we explore the symptoms, causes, foods one can eat, and the natural ingredients that can be used for myopia treatment and prevention.
 Read on to know more!

 What Is Myopia?